 \subsubsectitle{(2) Verification of Spying Extension} Since it is not possible to manually investigate each of the 43k extensions on the Chrome Web Store, we use a combination of semi-automated heuristics and human verification to flag spying extensions.
 As the first step, we use a record-replay setup and automatically generate -- (1) network request log, (2) changes in client-side storage and (3) browser API calls made by the extension under review.

-\subsubsectitle{\textbf{Capturing Network Request Log using Record-Reply.}} \begin{itemize} \item \textbf{Record Run:} In this phase, we prepare a behavioral suit for Top 10 Alexa websites.
-We use a clean session devoid of any previous cookies, storage, cache or browsing history in this phase.
+\subsubsectitle{\textbf{Capturing Network Request Log using Record-Replay.}} \begin{itemize} \item \textbf{Record Run:} In this phase, we prepare a behavioral suit for Top 10 Alexa websites.
+We use a clean session without any extensions, and devoid of any previous cookies, storage, cache or browsing history in this phase.

 \item \textbf{Replay Run:} In the replay run we first load the extension in a new browser session and capture all the HTTP requests.
 The requests which generate 404 error help us to identify potentially untrusted remote URLs the extension is trying to contact.
-Next, we execute all the HTTP requests from the first step.
-This enables us to capture the real behavior of extension in the presence of Internet.
+Next, we execute all the HTTP requests from the first step (live run).
+This enables us to capture the real behavior of extension when given Internet access.
 We log the resulting redirects and HTTP requests. \end{itemize}

-\subsubsectitle{\textbf{Capturing Storage and Cookie States.}} Before we load the extension in the previous step, we capture the local storage and cookie storage of the running browser extension and compare it with the state after extension has been loaded and run.
+\subsubsectitle{\textbf{Capturing Storage and Cookie States.}} In the record run, we capture the local storage and cookie storage of the running browser session and compare it with the state after the replay run.
 This enables us to capture the storage and cookie changes caused by the extension under inspection.

-\subsubsectitle{\textbf{Capturing Browser API Access.}} To capture the browser API access by the extension, we use a tweaked version of Chrome Apps and Extension Developer Tool which helps us to record details of all the API calls made by the extension along with the timestamps.
+\subsubsectitle{\textbf{Capturing Browser API Access.}} To capture the browser API access by the extension, we modify the Chrome Apps and Extension Developer Tool which helps us to record details of all the API calls made by the extension along with the timestamps.

-\subsubsectitle{\textbf{Data Access, Storage, Sending Cues.}} \begin{itemize} \item \textbf{Data Access:} From the previous sections, we know the permissions and API calls which are needed to access user information (See Section~\ref{sec:analysis}).
-We look for those API calls from the log we generated to capture the API calls made by the extension.
+\subsubsectitle{\textbf{Data Access, Storage, Sending Cues.}} \begin{itemize} \item \textbf{Data Access:} We know the permissions and API calls which are needed to access user information (See Section~\ref{sec:analysis}).
+We look for those API calls from the log we generated to capture the API calls made by an extension.
 If any of those API calls are made then we mark the extension as trying to access user information.

-\item \textbf{Data Storage:} A spying extension may or may not store user data.
-We look for storage/cookie state before and after the extension is loaded and run to see if any data was stored by the extension on the client side.